Sea-BirdScientific/seabirdscientific/README.md

 1. Create a conda or python virtual environment
     - If using python, at a command prompt run ```python -m venv folderPath``` where folderPath is the location for the new virtual environment.
     - If using conda, at a command prompt run ```conda create -p folderPath python=3.9``` where folderPath is the location for the new virtual environment.
-1. Using the instance of Python.exe installed in the new virtual environment, execute the command ```python -m pip install notebook```.
-    - If your virtual environment does not include pip, you may need to install it using the command ```python install pip```.
 1. Using the instance of Python.exe installed in the new virtual environment, execute the command ```python -m pip install -e .[dev]``` to install the notebook's depencencies into the virtual environment
 1. Change the directory in the command terminal to the directory created in step 1.
 1. Using the instance of Python.exe installed in the new virtual environment, execute the command ```python -m notebook``` to start the Jupyter web browser server.
 This should launch the Jupyter web interface ```http://localhost:8888/tree``` in your browser.
 Leave the command terminal running while accessing the web interface.